tt6746690/Courses/MGY311/lecture/week1.md

 3. structures of DNA
   + major and minor groove affect binding
   + DNA base is planar
+  + DNA stability
-  + stacking interaction keeps DNA stable
+      + staking interaction
         + van der waal interaction (temporary dipole) created by
           + a strong electronegative oxygen on a base that is on top of the previous base
           + 2 hydrophobic aromatic ring stacking on top of each other creating temporary dipole
         + hydrophobic effect created by burial of base to internal of DNA
+      + hydrogen bonding
   + DNA bases between strands distance themselves optimally
     + length of H bonds vary between bases